 The first immediate benefit is the creation of pockets in your lawn to catch and hold air, water, and nutrients.
 This is very important in heavy, compacted soils that shed water rather than absorbing it.

 The next benefit to aeration is that the soil cores begin to dissolve from rainfall and irrigation.
-These cores mix with the thatch layer, helping it decompose, preventing a thick blanket of thatch from forming on your lawn (Picture to right shows thatch).
+These cores mix with the thatch layer, helping it decompose, preventing a thick blanket of thatch from forming on your lawn (Picture to left shows thatch).

 Once, these soil plugs have been removed the holes in the lawn begin to catch water and fertilizer, the grass roots then begin to grow towards these holes, creating thicker roots.
 The extra space that these plugs provide now allows the compacted soil to loosen which means more oxygen is reaching the roots.
 Roots can now grow deeper without hitting hard soil.

 The root system of a lawn is constantly renewing itself by sending out new growth.
 This new growth needs loose and open soil.
 If the soil is heavy and compacted, the new roots stay near the surface and then contribute to the thatch layer.
 This leads to a lawn that dries out too quickly and builds up thatch much faster than a deeply rooted lawn.

 The important final result of aeration is a lawn that is thicker, greener, has less thatch and holds up to hot and dry weather better than before.
 It is a wise decision that will continue to play at the “grass roots” level long after the aerator is gone.

 - Reduces soil problems by relieving compaction.
 Compaction decreases the holding capacity of air and water.

 - Enhances heat and drought tolerance of the lawn